 Piccadilly Records, 53 Oldham Street, Manchester, Greater Manchester, M1 1JR - Visit now

 Whether it will actually ever touch a needle or not is irrelevant, let your Dad relive the youthful joy of unwrapping a fresh slab of vinyl.
-Hey, Roger Waters even has a new record out.
-Alternatively, Eastern Bloc Records cater for the more hardcore Dads out there.

 The Briton’s Protection, 50 Great Bridgewater St, Manchester, Greater Manchester, M1 5LE - Visit now

 If all else fails, what could be better than taking your Dad for a pint?
 There’s many-a-pub to choose from but Briton’s is a safe bet.
 So safe in fact that we’re reusing the same pick from 2017.
 From cheap fizzy lager to guest ales and a mere 300 whiskeys to choose from.